-Please be advised that the Museum is temporarily closed for the month of October.
+Please be advised that the Museum is closed due to COVID-19 restrictions.

 Winnipeg Police Museum